gabyshev/chat_monolith/README.md

 ### Suggested improvements

 1. Storing messages in relational database is a bottleneck.
-Here what should you do in production environment:
+Here is what should you do in production environment:
  - cache messages in fast in-memory DB like Redis
  - if your server will experience high load use delayed write to the database
  - if necessary, use Redis database sharding technology